Task Force Tripoli

 Task Force Tripoli (TFT) was a United States Marine Corps air-ground task force formed after the fall of Baghdad during the 2003 invasion of Iraq.
 This ad-hoc formation was tasked with continuing the attack north to secure the city of Tikrit.
 It was commanded by Brigadier General John F. Kelly, then Assistant Division Commander of the 1st Marine Division.
 Within 12 hours of tasking, the Marines were able to put together a convoy of 600 vehicles and 4,000 troops for the mission.
 The unit was composited on April 12, 2003, in a staging area east of Baghdad and had secured Tikrit by April 15.
-It is the first time that the Marine Corps ever employed an entire LAV regiment and marked the farthest inland that Marine Forces had ever advanced.
+It was the first time that the Marine Corps ever employed an entire LAV regiment and marked the farthest inland that Marine Forces had ever advanced.